 A stress-free delivery

 The delivery of your Hot Tub should be an exciting time and not something which causes you stress.
 A good delivery team will plan ahead and then take control on the day so that there’s very little for you to do.
-At Just Hot Tubs we use friendly and experienced delivery teams and always perform a pre-installation site visit so there won’t be any unexpected problems on your delivery day.
+At Just Hot Tubs we have friendly and experienced delivery teams and always perform a pre-installation site visit so there won’t be any unexpected problems on your delivery day.

 If you have any questions or concerns about having a Hot Tub delivered to your location get in contact with our friendly team today.